ozikazina/Hydra/README.md

 - `Source` - Starting point for erosion.
 - `Result` - Result of erosion.
 It is automatically previewed.

-Choosing different parameters and eroding again will start erosion from the Source map, giving you the option to test different settings.
+Choosing different parameters and eroding again will start erosion from the Source map, giving the option to test different settings.
 To use the Result map as a starting point, use:
  - **Set & Continue** - which sets *Result* as *Source* and starts erosion - or
  - **Set as Source**